donno2048/CITUR-L/README.md

 see _DOCKER.md_ for details of how to build it from my docker image
 </details>

-## Open the desktop app from the interpreter of the iso:
 in the iso run the word rosehip to open the desktop

 you can also use [the windows version of CITUR](https://github.com/donno2048/CITUR) corresponding to [the windows version of Rosehip](https://github.com/donno2048/Rosehip)